onothimagen/cbp-transcription-desk/README.md

 ini_set( 'display_errors', 'On' );
 ```

-At this point, it is advisable that you back up your database.
-The following steps will make changes to the database.
-If you have a backup, you can roll back if any of the following steps goes wrong.

 Create a 'zimages' directory in the root of your site.
-You should see the following in your site root:
+You should then see the following in your site root:

 ```
 w